dlprisco/moon-rocks/README.md

-# Analysis of space rocks using PyTorch.
+# Analysis of space rocks using PyTorch

 &nbsp; This is a simple program with the objective of recreate image classification using this prestigious library.
 <br><br><br>